 - Don’t forget: a spell listed by your Magery level – even if you have Magery 3 – doesn’t mean you can necessarily learn that spell.
 Many have long chains of prerequisites, and a spell or one of its prerequisite spells may call for a certain IQ or other requirement.
 Be ready to flip through that copy of Spells.

 - Many spells can be approached through multiple chains of prerequisites.
-I’ve done my best to find the minimum Magery level to attain each spell; that is, if a spell is placed under Magery 1, there’s some way to get to that spell with at least Magery 1.
+I’ve done my best to find the minimum Magery level to attain each spell; that is, if a spell is placed under Magery 1, there’s some road to learning that spell with just Magery 1.
 But the alternate path you’d prefer to follow may require a higher level of Magery.

 - I got a lot of help with this list-making from a spreadsheet of DFRPG spells I made for personal use.
 Many spells in the game have a clearly noted level of minimum Magery; filling in Magery for the rest was not unlike a crossword or sudoku puzzle (you have to confirm the minimum Magery for the spell’s prerequisites, which requires first checking the minimum Magery for their prerequisites, which…) The point of which is this: There’s tons of room for errors in my list!
 If something looks wrong, please leave a comment.